 choosing from our three most popular degrees

-The three most popular degrees at the STM are the M.A. in Theology and Ministry (M.A.T.M.), the Master of Theological Studies (M.T.S.), and the Master of Divinity (M.Div.).
+The three most popular degrees at the STM are the Master of Arts in Theology and Ministry (M.A.T.M.), the Master of Theological Studies (M.T.S.), and the Master of Divinity (M.Div.).
 Of the 134 new students that began in fall 2012, over 90 were in one of these three programs.
-Each program has its particular strength, and matching the right degree to your interests and future goals is crucial to starting off strong in graduate school.
+Each program has its particular strengths and purposes, and matching the right degree to a student's interests and future goals is crucial to starting off strong in graduate school.

-The M.A.T.M. is also part of the dual degree program that the STM offers in conjunction with four other BC graduate schools.
-Students can also earn a Master of Social Work (M.S.W.), Master of Arts in Mental Health Counseling (M.A.), Master of Business Administration (M.B.A.), and Master of Science in Nursing (M.S.) with their M.A.T.M..
-The dual degree program can be completed in 3 years, and provides students with a diverse educational background from which to engage a wide variety of fields and disciplines.
-You can learn more about our dual degree programs here.
+The M.A.T.M. can also be combined with a second master's degree offered in conjunction with one of four other Boston College graduate schools.
+In addition to earning the M.A.T.M., students can earn a Master of Social Work (M.S.W.), Master of Arts in Counseling (M.A.), Master of Business Administration (M.B.A.), or Master of Science in Nursing (M.S.).
+The dual-degree program can be completed in three years, and provides students with the skill sets with which to engage a wide variety of fields and disciplines.
+The M.A.T.M. is enhanced by the other programs, and the ministry degree is an invaluable asset for those wishing to approach a number of professional fields from a Christian, and particularly a Catholic, perspective.
+Learn more about our dual-degree programs here.

-The M.T.S. a 48 credit pre-doctoral degree.
-Half of the classes taken fulfill core requirements, while the other half are open for electives.
-The requirements give you a solid overview of the different topics of theology, while the electives allow you to begin concentrating in a field of interest with an eye toward continuing that research at the doctoral level.
-As a result of the large number of electives, the M.T.S. is our most flexible degree.
-While preparation for doctoral studies is the degree's primary aim, students have also gone on to work in administration on the diocesan level, entered into non-profit work, gone into a variety of secular fields, and have gone into teaching theology at the high school level.
-If you are considering doctoral studies, and want a solid grounding in theology, then the M.T.S. program may be the right fit for you.
+The M.T.S. is a 48-credit academic degree.
+Twenty-four credits of the degree are taken within core subject areas, while the other half are open for electives.
+Required subject areas give students a solid overview of different theological topics, while the electives allow students to concentrate in a particular field of interest or to gain a general competency of theology.
+As a result of the large number of electives, the M.T.S. is a very flexible degree.
+While preparation for doctoral studies is an aim of the degree, students have also gone on to work in administration on the diocesan level, non-profit work, a variety of secular fields, and teaching theology at the high school level.
+Students considering doctoral studies or wanting a solid grounding in theology will find the M.T.S. an optimal degree to fulfill their academic theological needs.